Samillion/ModernZ/README.md

 ```

 ## User Options
-This is the full list of user options you can use in `script-opts/modernz.conf`, with their possible values and description.
+This is the full list of user options you can use in `script-opts/modernz.conf`, with their default values and description.

 ### General
 | Option          | Value | Description                                          |